 While guilt is easier to handle than shame, it can still require thought and effort.
 When you're trying to work through guilt, here's what you need to do.

 First, make a clear distinction between what you did and who you are.
-If you feel guilty, you're likely to experience a distressing feeling of inner conflict.
+If you feel guilt, you're likely to experience a distressing feeling of inner conflict.
 That's okay.
 In fact, it can help you make amends and make a different choice in the future.
 The discomfort helps you learn from the experience.

 Sometimes, though, making amends isn't easy.
 You might not be able to undo the harm you caused, but you won't be able to put the experience completely in the past until you right the wrong in some way.
-Often, people who feel guilty about something they can't repair find other ways to make amends.
+Often, people who feel guilt about something they can't repair find other ways to make amends.
 This might involve helping others.
 For example, if you ignored a homeless person who was obviously in need on your way home, you might not be able to find that person again.
 Instead you may choose to volunteer at a soup kitchen to help other people in a similar position.

 Take a Problem-Solving Approach

-Instead of beating yourself up or getting angry with others, it's more productive to look for solutions.
+Instead of beating yourself up with guilt or getting angry with others, it's more productive to look for solutions.
 If you've done something that you consider wrong, what can you do to make things right?
 If you can't make amends with the person you wronged, is there something else you can do for others like them.

 Make Better Choices